ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 **Usage**

 The value of the `min_bytes_to_rebalance_partition_over_jbod` setting should be less than the value of the [max_bytes_to_merge_at_max_space_in_pool](../../operations/settings/merge-tree-settings.md#max-bytes-to-merge-at-max-space-in-pool) setting.
 Otherwise, ClickHouse throws an exception.

+## detach_not_byte_identical_parts {#detach_not_byte_identical_parts}

+Controls what to do with non byte-identical parts of [ReplicatedMergeTree](../../engines/table-engines/mergetree-family/replication.md) tables: remove or detach them.
+Activate this setting if you need to analyse parts later.

+Possible values:

+-   0 — Non byte-identical parts are removed.
+-   1 — Non byte-identical parts are detached.

+Default value: `0`.